Dr. Gangrene: Dr. Gangrene's Cinetarium

 In celebration of his 20th anniversary as a TV horror host, Dr. Gangrene returned to the airwaves in 2019.
 The new show was called Dr. Gangrene's Cinetarium, and once again aired on Nashville's CW58 for the month of October, running for 4 episodes.

-In January of 2020 the show returned for a second season, this time on Nashville's NECAT Arts Ch9 in Nashville.
+In January 2020 the show returned for a second season, this time on Nashville's NECAT Arts Ch9 in Nashville.
 The show airs weekly on Saturday nights at 9 pm central, and simulcasts on the station's website as well as their Roku channel.